gift-surg/NiftyMIC/README.md

 * `make -j`

 ### NiftyReg
-The class `NiftyReg` provides a basic Python wrapper for [NiftyReg](http://cmictig.cs.ucl.ac.uk/wiki/index.php/NiftyReg).
-Installation instructions can be found on the website.
-The class `NiftyReg` makes both `reg_aladin` and `reg_f3d` accessible to Python.
+The class `NiftyReg` provides a basic wrapper for [NiftyReg](http://cmictig.cs.ucl.ac.uk/wiki/index.php/NiftyReg) and makes both `reg_aladin` and `reg_f3d` accessible to Python.
+Installation instructions for NiftyReg can be found on the website.

 ### Visualisation
 The Volumetric MRI Reconstruction Toolkit uses [ITK-SNAP](http://www.itksnap.org/pmwiki/pmwiki.php) for the visualization of images.
 In case you want to make use of it, make sure ITK-SNAP is installed and can be accessed via `itksnap` from the command line.